duffian/Red-Team-vs-Blue-Team-Project---Pen-Testing-and-SoC-Analysis/README.md

 In this environment Blue Team is defending against Red Team attacks.

-describm main network components then post picture of network
+describe main network components then post picture of network

 HETWORK_TOPOLOGY_IMAGE